tllu/atomate2/_sources/user/codes/vasp.md

 - `VASP_CMD`: The command used to run the standard version of VASP.
 I.e., something like `mpi_run -n 16 vasp_std > vasp.out`.
 - `VASP_GAMMA_CMD`: The command used to run the gamma-only version of VASP.
-- `VASP_NCL_CMD`: The command used to run the the non-collinear version of VASP.
+- `VASP_NCL_CMD`: The command used to run the non-collinear version of VASP.
 - `VASP_INCAR_UPDATES`: Updates to apply to VASP INCAR files.
 This allows you to customise input sets on different machines, without having to change the submitted workflows.
 For example, you can set certain parallelization parameters, such as